About the Project

 The PhD project

 This is one of two full-time studentships linked to Addressing Health.
 It focusses specifically on developing a clearer understanding of the policies relating to medical provision and the responses by the Post Office workforce.
 It will identify the key aspects of that policy and how those changed over time, linking it both to medical knowledge and practice and to the way it was implemented by the Post Office.
 The research will adopt a comparative approach, comparing the Post Office with similar organisations, such as the Metropolitan Police, Civil Service, railway companies and the Bank of England.
-The research will question the reasons why organisations provided free medical care and evaluate the relationships between that provision and the granting of pensions to workers who were forced to retire because of ill health.
+The research will question the reasons why organisations provided free medical care, the effectiveness of that provision in relation to employees and the employer, and evaluate the relationships between that provision and the granting of pensions to workers who were forced to retire because of ill health.
 The research will also explore how workers responded to the provision of medical care and sick pay.

 The main evidence is the correspondence between the Post Office and the Treasury, contained in archives at The Postal Museum in London.
 Workers’ responses are found in trade union records mainly kept at the Modern Records Centre (University of Warwick).
 Research into other organisations might involve travel to archives elsewhere in London and further afield.